Tufin/oasdiff/BREAKING-CHANGES.md

 OASDiff allows you to [deprecate APIs gracefully](API-DEPRECATION.md) without triggering a breaking-change error.

 ### Optional Breaking-Changes Checks
-You can use the `-include-checks` flag to include the following optional checks:
+You can use the `--include-checks` flag to include the following optional checks:
 - response-non-success-status-removed
 - api-operation-id-removed
 - api-tag-removed